orgaralf/playground/README.md

 This repository is intended as an entry point into an ownCloud deployment with Ansible and will also act as a showcase and documentation for possible deployment strategies.

-For more details, please have a look at the [documentation](https://owncloud-ansible.github.io/).
+For more details and requirements, please have a look at the [documentation](https://owncloud-ansible.github.io/).

-Current required Ansible version is minimum 2.10 or higher.

-Install a newer Ansible version like:

-`python3 -m venv ~/ansible && source ~/ansible/bin/activate && pip3 install ansible`

 ## License